 - Camps run rain or shine!
 Each camp has a space indoors to use and activities throughout the week may be adjusted for weather.

 Can I pack a cell phone with my child?

 - Cell phones are permitted but must stay off and away during all activities

 When will I receive detailed information about the camp week?

-- Approximately two weeks before camp, you will receive an email with information on what to pack, a schedule for the week, and information about your camp instructor.
+- Approximately 8 days before camp, you will receive an email with information on what to pack, a schedule for the week, and information about your camp instructor.

 Do you offer scholarships for camp?

 - Scholarships may be available for those needing assistance.
 For information contact Candy Farr, Public Programs Registrar.

 Do I have to turn in immunization records?
 How do I turn them in?